mobily-enterprises/simpleschema/README.md

 The `check()` function takes as parameters an object, the object _before_ casting, an array variable, and an options object. `check()` will also manipulate the object as needed (assignin defaults, etc.).

 The `errors` array variable will be populated by the `check()` function in case of problems.
 So, your code should check if the passed variable has grown after the `check()`.
+The `errors` varialbe will be ab array of objects, in the format:

+    [
+      { field: 'nameOfFieldsWithProblems', message: 'Message to the user for this field', mustChange: true }, { field: 'nameOfAnotherField', message: 'Message to the user for this other field', mustChange: alse }, ]

+As a result, when there is an error the module will simply `push()` to `errors`:

+    if( typeof( r ) === 'string' ) p.errors.push( { field: p.fieldName, message: r, mustChange: true } );

 ## Behind the scenes